 5.4.
 Case Studies in Arid and Semi-Arid Vegetable Production

 The effectiveness of organic mulching in conserving soil moisture is particularly evident in arid and semi-arid regions, where rainfall is erratic and evaporation rates are high.
-Several field trials have highlighted the value of mulch in these conditions:Awasthi et al. (2006) reported that local grass mulches like Lasiurus sindicus and Leptadenia pyrotechnica improved soil moisture by 33–100% over unmulched plots in hot arid regions of India, especially in crops like brinjal.
+Several field trials have highlighted the value of mulch in these conditions.
+Awasthi et al. (2006) reported that local grass mulches like Lasiurus sindicus and Leptadenia pyrotechnica improved soil moisture by 33–100% over unmulched plots in hot arid regions of India, especially in crops like brinjal.
 Agrawal et al. (2010) recorded higher water use efficiency (WUE) in tomato grown under red, black, and white plastic mulches, with red mulch improving WUE by 63% over the control.
 While this study used synthetic mulch, similar results have been noted with dense straw mulch under organic systems.
 Manyatsi and Simelane (2017) found that compost mulch recorded the highest average moisture retention (22.9%) in vegetable beds compared to no mulch (14.4%) and other materials.
 Ashrafuzzaman et al. (2011) showed that mulching significantly increased soil moisture content in chilli plots, with transparent and black plastic mulches retaining 21.1% and 20.4% moisture, respectively, compared to 14.6% in the control.
 Comparable moisture gains have been observed with organic alternatives like compost and hay mulch.

 These findings collectively underscore that organic mulch is a vital practice in water-scarce vegetable farming, helping to bridge the gap between water availability and crop water needs.
 In conclusion, organic mulching plays a crucial role in soil moisture conservation by reducing evaporation, improving water infiltration and retention, and moderating temperature in the crop root zone.
 These benefits are particularly critical in rainfed and dryland agriculture where water availability is limited.
 When used correctly, organic mulch not only conserves water but also enhances the resilience and productivity of vegetable crops under challenging environmental conditions.
 Fig. 1: Comparative soil moisture retention (%) under different mulch types as reported by Manyatsi & Simelane (2017) and Ashrafuzzaman et al. (2011).
 Organic mulches such as compost and treated sewage significantly improved soil moisture compared to control and were comparable to synthetic mulches.